 Here you will find our current press releases and the associated high-resolution press photos in print quality.

-The new LeanMotor took center stage for STOBER at this year's SPS IPC Drives.
-"SPS IPC Drives is the most important trade show of the year for us," explains Patrick Stöber.
-"It is a joy to present a world first this year and to see this much interest.
-We got visitors, customers and partners excited about our new development and had a lot of very interesting conversations."
+At this year's SPS IPC Drives STOBER focused on the new LeanMotor.
+"The SPS IPC Drives is for us the most important trade fair of the year", says Patrick Stöber.
+"It is a great pleasure to present a world debut this year and to encounter so much interest.
+We were able to inspire visitors, customers and partners for our new development and had many interesting conversations".

 Under the name of SI6, STOBER presents its latest drive controller in multi-axis drive system.
 The most significant feature: The extremely compact design.
 With a width of only 45 mm, the SI6 requires extremely little space in the control cabinet.
 At the same time, a surprising number of useful features are integrated in the SI6 STOBER drive controller.

 Frost & Sullivan gives this award every year, to a company which can show that it goes well beyond the accepted standards of good service in improving benefits to the customer and so strengthening customer loyalty.